molloy-lab/ck-phylo-workshop/day1/activityD.md

 ```
 *and then continue with the analysis.*

-**Optional:** Repeat the tasks above taking a species tree estimated on the reduced set of 100 gene trees.
-Compare the results.
+**Optional:** Repeat the tasks above taking the TREE-QMC tree estimated on 100 gene trees.
+Compare the results to those for 10,000 gene trees.

 Credits
 ---